 Five Ways Conversation Beats Email

-Within my career I have come across many people that have distinct apprehensions about having telephone conversations as part of their job, instead choosing to rely on email to communicate with business associates, customers and potential customers.
+Within my career I have come across many people that have distinct apprehensions about having telephone conversations as part of their job, instead choosing to rely on email to communicate with business associates, and customers.
 The majority of the time I have been told this is because telephone conversation requires immediate response to any queries, and this is quite a daunting prospect to many people.

 Whilst this is a fair opinion, my experience has highlighted that, in terms of success rate, conversation beats email the majority of the time.
 In my line of work especially, telephone conversation is a vital aspect when collecting payment.
 Balance is key between phone conversation and emails, however one cannot exist without the other; you will find that solely emailing a customer will take a great deal longer to come to a decision than phoning would, alternatively phone conversations should rely on emails to confirm any conversation you have with your customer, for future reference.